msikma/cmd-tokenize/readme.md

 In standard argument parsers, multiple short options such as `-a` may be combined into a single token; if this is not desirable, the `unpackCombinedOptions` should be set to true.
 This is useful if your parser does not distinguish between short and long options (one notable example is `ffmpeg`, which uses a single dash for both short and long options).

 The `useWindowsDelimiters` option should be set to true when writing a parser for commands with Windows style slash arguments, such as `program.exe /a /b /c`.
 These are fundamentally incompatible with Unix style paths, which are now being used on Windows as well (per the introduction of the [WSL](https://en.wikipedia.org/wiki/Windows_Subsystem_for_Linux)), so it's recommended that you *always* use Unix style arguments regardless of what platform you're writing for.
 Note that, if you do parse Windows style slash arguments, you should also set `useOptionsTerminator` to false as this is not a convention used on Windows.

+The `firstIsExec` option ensures that the first item is parsed correctly if it's the name of the executable (e.g. the `ls` in `ls -lah`); technically an executable file can be named `--something`, which should not be parsed as an argument if it is the executable name.
+If you're *only* parsing arguments without an executable name, use `parseArguments()` instead of `parseCommand()`.

 ### Argument metadata